launchdarkly/terraform-provider-launchdarkly/website/docs/r/custom_role.html.markdown

 - `actions` - (Required) The list of action specifiers defining the actions to which the statement applies.

-See [Policies in custom roles](https://docs.launchdarkly.com/docs/policies-in-custom-roles) for more information on how policies work in LaunchDarkly custom roles.

 ## Import

-LaunchDarkly custom roles can be imported using an existing custom role `key`, e.g.
+You can import LaunchDarkly custom roles by using an existing custom role `key`.

+For example:

 ```
 $ terraform import launchdarkly_custom_role.example example-role-key-1